Hachikoi-the-creator/food-project/client/readme.md

 # todo:

-- use useEffect and change on input value to ilter & dispatch an action to get stuff by name
+- use useEffect and change on input value to ilter & dispatch an action to get stuff by name in **components/SearchBar.jsx**
+- use DOMSanitier to use innerHtml safely in **components/Recipe.jsx** -

 # Overall functionality